 A scholar advisor is someone to help you out on campus related to the specific needs and experiences of recipients of the TheDream.US scholarship.
 As much as everyone at Oglethorpe is eager to support your studies, they may not always know everything about your scholarship or the specific experiences of Dreamers.
 Your advisor is someone you can come to when you have questions about your scholarship, getting connected with other students, or even if you just need someone to talk to about other issues in your college life and aren’t sure where to go.
 Your Dream.US scholar advisor at Oglethorpe is Peter Dye, and you can contact him with any questions or concerns at firstname.lastname@example.org.

 Yes!
-Check OUConnect for information about student organizations and upcoming events related to DACA-mented and undocumented students.
-Your scholar advisor (Peter Dye, firstname.lastname@example.org) can also help connect you with a representative from a student organization or an upperclassman that may have insights and experience related to your needs and questions.
+If you’re on Instagram, be sure to follow the OU Undocumented Student Organization @OUMonarchs and the OU Undocumented Student Center, @UndocuPetrels for updates on events and resources.
+You can also check OUConnect for information about student organizations and upcoming events.
+Your scholar advisor (Peter Dye, email@example.com) can also help connect you with a representative from the student organization or an upperclassman that may have insights and experience related to your needs and questions.